Lucan, Dublin: Transport and access

 Lucan village is located north of the N4/M4 national primary route to the west and northwest of Ireland.
 The village is approximately 5 km west of the M50 Dublin ring road.
 An outer-orbital distributor called the Outer Ring Road, designated as R136, from the N4 (Woodies) interchange to the N81 Tallaght Bypass, was completed in 2008.

+As the first non-toll bridge located to the west of the paid West-Link toll bridge, Lucan Bridge and the roads approaching it witness a large volume of traffic on a daily basis as north and south-bound motorists use it as a rat run to save money.
+Speaking of the impact this has had on the local community, Fianna Fáil local election candidate Caitríona McClean was quoted as saying "The people of Lucan not only have to deal with the excessive traffic and the inconvenience this has on their daily lives but it also impacts the local environment given the dirt it creates, the air pollution and the noise.
+Old Rectory and Sarsfield Park residents are particularly impacted [...] with cars bumper to bumper blocking the entrance and exit to their estates during rush hours in particular".

 Lucan is located between two major national/commuter railway lines.
 The original Lucan North (Leixlip) Station on the north/northwest line, and Lucan South station on the south/southwest line, were closed in 1941 and 1947, respectively.
-The greenfield development of the Lucan townlands as a major residential area was predicated on the prime location between the motorways and railways.
-Adamstown railway station re-opened in 2007 to serve the area; it is located south of Finnstown, Lucan.
-This station will also service significant further developments planned to the south of Adamstown townlands and the south/southwest commuter line.
+The greenfield development of the Lucan townlands as a major residential area was predicated on the location between the motorways and railways.
+Adamstown railway station re-opened in 2007 to serve the Adamstown area; it is located south of Finnstown, Lucan.

-In 2018 it was announced that the Luas is planned to be extended to Lucan under the government's Project Ireland 2040 transport plan.

 Dublin Bus provides several bus services to the area.
-Feeder routes, such as the L52, run through Lucan from Adamstown to Blanchardstown.
+Feeder routes, such as the L52, run through Lucan from Adamstown station to Blanchardstown.
 Some independent bus operators also serve Lucan.

 Weston Airport is located to the west of Lucan near the Dublin/Kildare border.
 This facility conducts pilot training and serves privately owned light aircraft and helicopters.
-Its new terminal is located south of the M4 to the east of the Dublin Celbridge Road and Kildare border.

 Features

 King John's Bridge

 King John's Bridge in Griffeen Park is reputed to be the oldest surviving bridge in Ireland, having apparently been constructed sometime during the reign of John, King of England from 1199 to 1216.
-Originally composed of three arches, only one arch survives today - and it is in a ruinous state.
-The bridge is situated in quiet parkland and crosses the narrow Griffeen River; it is sited close to the ruins of Old Esker Church.
-Postcards were printed of the bridge in the 1930s such was its notability.
-South Dublin County Council have proposed €20,000 be made available to carry out conservation work on the bridge to make it a more prominent historical landmark.
+Originally composed of three arches, only one arch survives today, and is in a ruinous state.
+The bridge, which is a designated protected structure, is situated in quiet parkland and crosses the narrow Griffeen River; sited close to the ruins of Old Esker Church.
+Postcards were printed of the bridge in the 1930s such was its renown.